MartaJopp/rails-beginner02/README.md

 #Rails

 Learning rails through an online udemy course.
+Received info from database and displayed on DOM.